 Eligibility and criteria

-You will need to be a well-known or notable food company based in Europe which can satisfy the welfare criteria below, either as a current policy or on a five year commitment basis:
+You will need to be a well-known or notable food company that can satisfy the welfare criteria below, either as a current policy or on a five year commitment basis:

 - Lower maximum stocking density: equal to or less than 30kg/m2